mikesimons/kpatch/examples/selectors/README.md

 # Selectors

-Selectors and expressions in kpatch use [gval](https://github.com/PaesslerAG/gval).
+Selectors and action expressions in kpatch use [gval](https://github.com/PaesslerAG/gval).
 The selector will be evaluated against each document in the input stream.

 Since gval is a pretty full featured expression language covering it all is not possible but listed below are some things to give you an idea.